MadMatcher/MadLib/docs/madlib-technical-guide.md

    # 1. All columns get ExactMatchFeature
    # 2. If 'revenue' is numeric, it gets RelDiffFeature
    # 3. For each tokenizer (Defaults: StrippedWhiteSpace, Numeric, QGram):
-   #    - If average token count >= 3 over the column, creates features for all 5 similarity functions
+   #    - If average token count >= 3 over the column, creates features for all 5 default similarity functions
-   #    - If using AlphaNumericTokenizer and the average token count <= 10 over the column, it adds 3 extra features:
-   #      * MongeElkanFeature: String similarity using Jaro-Winkler
-   #      * EditDistanceFeature: Levenshtein edit distance
-   #      * SmithWatermanFeature: Smith-Waterman sequence alignment

    # Typical output might include:
    # - ExactMatchFeature for name, address, revenue